TREATISE ON ZANDTAO

 With a straight back the next step in the meditation is breathing - or rather what they call following the breath as a meditation object.
 I didn't use this much.
 Basically you follow the breath as it comes in through the nose goes down to your stomach and goes out again.
 As your mind follows this breathing it will start to wander without you noticing, and suddenly you find yourself in different scenarios - thinking about work, relationships, planning social interactions, all kinds of things.
 Once you notice this clutter has happened, you gently return your mind to focus on the breath.
 This is not a stressful return, do not chastise yourself, just gently return to the breathing - follow the breath in through the nose, down to the stomach and out.

 For me the following of the breath was a starter in meditation, then I moved on to insights.
 Now Vipassana meditation is translated as Insight meditation but the lynchpin of the system is the insights - as far as I understand it or at least it is for me.
 Once my meditation practice had started in earnest - some might describe this as going deep enough, I would sit there and have insights.
 What an insight is has led me into difficult discussions with intellectuals.
 After an insight in meditation I might write in a blog, this process I thought of as putting meat on the bones of the insight.
 I was somewhat affronted when someone described my blog as intellectual.
 Yet from the outside it is - when you read all you see is thoughts and ideas, it appears intellectual.
 But that is not what really matters.
-What matters is meditation the process that reaches the insight; throughout this treatise I will try to convey this process.
+What matters in meditation is the process that reaches the insight; throughout this treatise I will try to convey this process.
 For many intellectuals they do not understand this process - one might even say they don't want to understand, and they cling to the ideas as being the purpose.
 They might say why is this insight more important than that idea, what is the difference.
 And the answer is meditation or the conviction gained therein, and that cannot be understood as ideals.
 For the mind cannot be understood through intellect only, there is a non-conceptual mind.
 Conceivably the most important insight in history was the Buddha's 4 Noble Truths, but look at them on paper - they are ideas.
 It is not the words that matter it is understanding and that is not an intellectual process.
 Comparisons of insight and intellect will occur throughout this treatise, maybe you can grasp the difference later - an important difference.

 To experience an insight can be a light-bulb moment, but it is important not to let that interfere with meditation.
 How does it interfere?
 An insight happens and my intellectual mind wants to analyse, dissect, discuss, put arguments for and against, and so on ad infinitum.
 These conceptual processes are not the purpose of meditation, they have their place but not in meditation.
 So I have a notepad by me, insights I write down and then blog later.
 If I am dutiful about this then my intellectual mind leaves me alone, leaves me free to meditate, and get involved with the meditation whatever I am doing at the time - this will become clear in the treatise as I describe the different things meditation has brought me to.